Software-Improvement-Group/sigridci/docs/getting-started/introduction.md

 ## About this guide

 This document acts as a user guide for Sigrid.
-This covers:
+It covers:

 * **Context and background.** This page dedicates some words to our vision developing and offering Sigrid.
 A high-level overview of its goals and functionality.
 Other pages will discuss:
 * [Roles](../getting-started/roles.md).
 The main roles/typical users that Sigrid supports.
 These range from management/architects to developers.
 They typically have different needs for views/detail (roughly from portfolio/trend to code detail view).
-  + **Analysis scenarios.** We discuss typical analysis needs or use cases and the steps can you take to get there.
+  + **Analysis scenarios.** We discuss typical analysis needs or use cases and the steps you can take to get there.
 * [Uses](../getting-started/uses.md).
 This elaborates on the scenarios that you can use Sigrid for.

 ## Sigrid, why you need it

-Sigrid is a fact-supported cost-saver, risk-management aid and a technical-debt prioritization tool that can be used to improve quality at all system levels.
+Sigrid is a fact-based cost-saver, risk-management aid and a technical-debt prioritization tool that can be used to improve quality at all system levels.

 It does that by providing you the data to steer business decisions and make technical improvements.